 Community lodge tour

 This is the latest and most fulfilling kind of family vacation in Nepal.
-Also called a “Home-stay visit”, you get to stay with the local people, try their traditional clothes, and eat their food during the trip.
-They teach your family about the local culture, language, songs, and dance has become a part of their life.
+Also called a “Homestay visit”, you get to stay with the local people, try their traditional clothes, and eat their food during the trip.
+They teach your family about the local culture, language, songs, and dance that have become a part of their life.

 Things you should know before Family holidays in Nepal